nextflow-io/nextflow/docs/executor.rst

 The pipeline can be launched either in a local computer or a EC2 instance.
 The latter is suggested for heavy or long running workloads.
 Moreover a S3 bucket must be used as pipeline work directory.

-See the :ref:`AWS Batch<awscloud-batch>` page for further configuration details.
+See the :ref:`AWS Batch<aws-batch>` page for further configuration details.

 .. _azurebatch-executor: